bipin-yadav/promotion-engine/README.md

 ```

 <a name="integration"></a>
-## 2-We can runt the integration test:
+## 2-We can run the integration test:
 PromotionControllerTest and verify the scenarios:
 ````
-Scenario 1
+Scenario 1:
 1 * A 50
 1 * B 30
 1* C 20
 Total 100

-Scenario 2
+Scenario 2:
 5 * A 130 + 2*50
 5 * B 45 + 45 + 30
 1 * C 28
 Total 370

-Scenario 3
+Scenario 3:
 3* A 130
 5* B 45 + 45 + 1 * 30
 1* C-